Dash1704/Sauce-Demo/README.md

 ```

-- Navigate to the project directory:
+- Navigate to the project directory (replace your-folder with your applicable path):
 ```
-cd Sauce-Demo
+cd your-folder/your-folder/Sauce-Demo
 ```

 - Install dependencies: